-(This site is being regularly updated with new maps and text.)
+(This site is being currently updated with new maps and text.)

 1. General context